 – What types of disclosures must be made in a PPM?

 – How can you market a private offering, while retaining a Regulation D exemption?

 – What types of intermediaries and “finders” can promote a private offering?

 – What types of investors can participate in a private placement?

 – What are your options for preparing a private placement memorandum?

 – How often should you edit or update a PPM?

-Click here to download the report: Private Placement Memorandum Mistakes
+Click here to download: Private Placement Memorandum Template

 If you are seeking professional assistance with your PPM, Growthink offers professional private placement memorandum writing and consulting services.

 Or, once again, if you’re writing your PPM yourself, you can use our Private Placement Memorandum Template to finish your PPM quickly and easily, so that you spend less time “preparing,” and more time speaking with investors.